 LEAs are required to submit reporting and application documentation each year as part of a cycle of continuous improvement for the students they serve.
 Completion of both the reporting and application documents (administered through Qualtrics) is mandatory in order for the LEA to receive their funding for a particular fiscal Year.
-LEAs will be aided by a support FAQ updated yearly (see Additional Resource P on page 31) along with the early college dashboard.
+LEAs will be aided by a support frequently asked questions (FAQ) updated yearly (see Additional Resource P) along with the early college dashboard.